theo-armour/agenda/0-agenda.md

 ## Slogans

 * +++
-* 2025-06-16 ~ <https://fs.blog/brain-food/june-15-2025/> ~ “The day I decided that my life was magical, there was suddenly magic all around me.”
-* 2025-06-15 ~ Theo: Don't rush into the day.
-Let the day unfold.
-Start with second-order thinking, not first.
-* 2025-06-22 brain-food: You become what you scroll.
-Choose accordingly.
-* 2025-06-27 ~ Slasdot: To stay youthful, stay useful.
+* 2025-06-27 ~ Slashdot: To stay youthful, stay useful.
+* 2025-07-03 ~ Theo: What are you going to do when you grow old?
+* 2025-07-03 ~ Theo: In the same way that it's not guns that kill people, it's people that kill people: It's not AI that spreads disinformation, it's people that spread disinformation.

 ## Today

 * +++
+* HH: MJo
 * Tax: Carmen Brooke reply
 * Tx: 1hr
-* SacSem Upa
+* SacSem Update

 more

 * +++
 * SFLPRS: CV
 * Hteam: event photos
-* Dan _ Karen
+* Dan & Karen

 ## Whenever